pinocchio-js/promisable-models/README.md

 App.start();
 ```

-# Usuage
+# Usage

 There are two ways of using this module

-1. Using the provided models and collection
+1. Using the provided `Promisable.Model` and `Promisable.Collection` when creating your models and collections.
-2. Using the provided mixin so you can get the same benefits in other places
+2. Using the provided `Promisable.Mixin` to mix-in the functionalities into other classes.

 ## Models